hnobi/phone-frontend/README.md

 ## Overview

-I used a loosely-coupled React architecture design to make it easy for the application to scale.
+I used a loosely-coupled react architecture design to make it easy for the application to scale.
 The components are independable on one another and all the application logic are done in a center component ```app.js ```.
 The center component is also responsible for state management.
 I used this component to maintain my state changes instead of using Reduce or ContextApi because the application is fetching data from one endpoint.